come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 [sacrifice your peculiar preferences to be consistent with the rest of the world](https://github.com/OpenZeppelin/openzeppelin-solidity/issues/1396#issuecomment-440426310), your contributors will appreciate it a lot.

 I also practice slow-food... er, slow programming.
-Take your time, enjoy the journey to becoming a master of this craft, and when you've built something you can proudly set free, let the masses read it and judge it.
+Take your time, enjoy the journey to mastering this craft, and when you've built something you can proudly set free, let the masses read it and judge it.

 # ✔️ Write unit tests